anthonykasza/hdc_experiments/README.md

     - one of the steps to solve the formula is to calculate 1/2 as the sum of the infinite series: 1 - 1 + 1 - 1 + 1 - ...
 - multiple time-based signals can be quantized, then the signal at each timestep can be bundled together
   - combining multiple signals into a single vector
+  - this was done for seizure detection as well as gesture identification
 - "In general, DL’s [Deep Learning] strength is in learning a mapping from one space to another, given that these spaces are densely populated with examples.
 HDC, however, shines when there is a specific, known structure that one wishes to encode."
 - HDC models can be improved with adversarial mutated samples, just like other models
   - mutate/alter the training data with some strategy (random noise, column/row permuation, etc)